Banagala Upatissa Thero: Chief Incumbent of Mahabodhi Agrasrawaka Maha Vihara, Colombo

 Upatissa Thero is the Chief Incumbent of the Mahabodhi Agrasrawaka Maha Vihara, located at Maligakanda, Colombo.
 The temple houses relics of Arahants Sariputta and Moggallana, unearthed in the mid-19th century at Sanchi and Satdhara in India.
-The Thewawa ritual service, performed at dawn, noon, and evening, was resumed during his tenure after a hiatus of about four decades.

-In January 2015, Pope Francis visited the temple, which was the second recorded papal visit to a Buddhist place of worship.
-The occasion included the opening of the relics, an event usually reserved for annual observances.
+In January 2015, Pope Francis visited the temple, which was described as the second recorded papal visit to a Buddhist place of worship.

-His responsibilities include monastic education programmes and cultural exchange initiatives involving Buddhist communities from Sri Lanka and abroad.

-Establishment of Sanchi University of Buddhist-Indic Studies (SUBIS)

-Upatissa Thero contributed to the establishment of the Sanchi University of Buddhist-Indic Studies in Madhya Pradesh, India, which offers programmes on Buddhist and Indic traditions.

 Lanka-ji Temple, Japan

-In 1989, Upatissa Thero founded Shiyukiyohopin Lanka-ji Temple in Sawara, Chiba Prefecture, Japan, described as the first Sri Lankan Theravada Buddhist temple in the country.
-The temple hosts Vesak celebrations, Dhamma discussions in Japanese, and community programmes.
+In 1989, Upatissa Thero founded Shiyukiyohopin Lanka-ji Temple in Sawara, Chiba Prefecture, Japan.
+The temple hosts Vesak celebrations and Dhamma discussions in Japanese.

 Chief Incumbent of Sanchi Chetiyagiri Vihara, India

 Upatissa Thero is the Chief Incumbent of the Sanchi Chetiyagiri Vihara in Madhya Pradesh, India.
-The temple, located within the Sanchi complex, a UNESCO World Heritage Site, houses relics of Arahants Sariputta and Moggallana.
-It hosts the annual Sanchi Mahabodhi Mahotsava, first held in 1952 with participation of then Indian Prime Minister Jawaharlal Nehru.
+The temple, located within the Sanchi complex (a UNESCO World Heritage Site), houses relics of Arahants Sariputta and Moggallana.
+It hosts the annual Sanchi Mahabodhi Mahotsava, which was first held in 1952 with the participation of then Indian Prime Minister Jawaharlal Nehru.

-Interfaith Dialogue and Peacebuilding
+Interfaith Dialogue

-Upatissa Thero has attended interreligious dialogue and cooperation involving leaders from Christianity, Islam, Hinduism, and Mahayana Buddhism.